Kartore/spritore/js/README.md

 await init();

 const markerSvg = await readFile("marker.svg", "utf8");
+const sprite = buildSpriteSheet(
-const icons = [{ id: "marker", svg: markerSvg }];
+	[{ id: "marker", svg: markerSvg }],
-const sprite = buildSpriteSheet(icons, 1);
+	1,
+);

 await writeFile("sprite.png", sprite.png);
 await writeFile("sprite.json", sprite.indexJson);
 ```

-Write `indexJson` directly when producing a sprite index.
-It is the
+Write `indexJson` directly when creating a sprite index.
+The `index` property
-preformatted JSON emitted by the Rust core, including its trailing newline.
+contains the parsed object for applications that need to inspect or transform
+entries.

 ## API

 ### `init(input?)`

-Initializes the WebAssembly module exactly once.
-The optional input can be a
+Loads the package before rendering.
+The optional input can be a `BufferSource`,
-`BufferSource`, `Response`, or `Promise<Response>`; normally it should be
+`Response`, or `Promise<Response>`; normal browser and Node usage can omit it.
-omitted.
+Repeated calls reuse the first initialization promise.

 ### `renderIcon(id, svg, pixelRatio)`